aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1463-Non - Linear Dimensionality Reduction Methods.md

 High-dimensional mapping can seriously increase computation time.
 The question is, can we get around this problem and still benefit from high dimensions?
 Yes!
 Using the Kernel Trick.

-The kernel trick is a method to project original data into a higher dimension without sacrificing too much computational time.
-(Non-linear feature mapping).
+The kernel trick is a method to project original data into a higher dimension without sacrificing too much computational time (Non-linear feature mapping).

 Some popular kernels are: